SaadSaid158/Binary-Format-Viewer/README.md

 2. Drag and drop a binary file or use the "Browse Files" button
 3. View comprehensive analysis across multiple tabs
 4. Export detailed PDF reports using the floating action button

-## GitHub Pages Deployment

-1. Create a new repository on GitHub
-2. Upload the `advanced-binary-viewer-pro-pdf.html` file
-3. Rename it to `index.html` for GitHub Pages
-4. Enable GitHub Pages in repository settings
-5. Access your deployed analyzer at `https://yourusername.github.io/repository-name`

 ## Technical Details